 - a.
-Draft contract amendment, including description of changes to scope, costs or timeframe. - b.
+Draft contract amendment, including description of changes to scope, costs or timeframe, - b.
 Justification of the need for the contract amendment, - c.
 Documentation of cost reasonableness, and - d.
 Commitment letter from the Grantee for any costs which exceed or are not covered by RIA's grant or other funding commitments previously approved. - 4.
-The Professional Services Contract Amendment Submission Checklist may be used to ensure that the required information is submitted to RIA for review. - 5.
-RIA must be provided a copy of the draft final report for review prior to issuance of the final payment on the study contract in order to ensure that all project elements have been appropriately addressed - 6.
+The Professional Services Contract Amendment Submission Checklist should be used to ensure that the required information is submitted to RIA for review. - 5.
+RIA must be provided a draft of project deliverables for review prior to issuance of the final payment on the study contract in order to ensure that all project elements have been appropriately addressed.
+No more than 75% of grant funds will be disbursed prior to the successful completion of this review. - 6.
 The project is considered complete when all contract requirements have been fully met and both the Grantee and RIA have successfully reviewed final reports/deliverables.